quantumlib/Cirq/cirq/docs/simulation.md

 # repetition_id=0 x=1.0 q0=1 q1=1
 # repetition_id=1 x=1.0 q0=1 q1=1
 ```
-where we see that different repetitons for the case that the
+where we see that different repetitions for the case that the
 qubit has been rotated into a superposition over computational
 basis states yield different measurement results per run.